As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 This week I felt like making so many different dishes so that I could have healthy lunches for the week.
 I had so much chicken and peppers in the fridge and decided to make some chicken Masala curry.
 I always have curry spices in my cupboards as I use them in various dishes.
 I also had coconut cream in the fridge so it was the perfect dish to make with leftover ingredients!
 I decided to make it Paleo so that if someone wanted a dairy-free version, they could try this!
 I always like serving curry with either riced cauliflower or over a bed of lettuce, or even in lettuce wraps.
 For this recipe, I accompanied it with some cauliflower rice that was pan-fried with leeks and pork roast, which I'll upload the recipe for later!

-This week some of my meals included this curry, some cauliflower rice, some steamed broccoli with tuna and mayo, and my ultimate favourite: pickled beets.
-I’ve been finding more and more beets this past few months and I get so excited whenever I find one that I want to buy them all!
-I may have a shopping addiction when it comes to beets… Anyways, I usually like to prepare meals like this and put a little of everything in my lunchbox.
-I also like to add some of it to my dinners if I think that I’m missing something so every week, I tend to prepare these small dishes that can be used for any meals!
-I actually just got this glass container set that are also oven-proof so it’s really hand to have!
+This week some of my meals included this curry, some cauliflower rice, some steamed broccoli with tuna and mayo, and my ultimate favorite: pickled beets.
+I've been finding more and more beets this past few months and I get so excited whenever I find one that I want to buy them all!
+I may have a shopping addiction when it comes to beets...
+Anyways, I usually like to prepare meals like this and put a little of everything in my lunchbox.
+I also like to add some of it to my dinners if I think that I'm missing something so every week, I tend to prepare these small dishes that can be used for any meals!
+I usually prepare these dishes ahead of time as part of one of my PCOS diet plans.
+I actually just got this glass container set that are also oven-proof so it's really hand to have!
 I also really like that the food looks good in them!
-I find it’s really fun to cook when you have cute dishes where you can show off your meals!
+I find it's really fun to cook when you have cute dishes where you can show off your meals!

 Paleo Chicken Masala Curry